Prunus ursina: Description

+Prunus ursina is a deciduous shrub to a small tree, reaching 4 to 8 m in height.
+It is highly branched and the branches sometimes bear spines.
+The twigs are velvety and the leaves are ovate to oblong.

+Prunus ursina produces white hermaphrodite flowers in pairs during the spring.
+Its 2-to-3 cm unpalatable fruit is globose and turns yellow to dark orange when ripe.

 Etymology

 Prunus, from the Latin "prūnus" which is a loan from Greek (προῦνον, prounon) means plum tree.
 Ursina derives from "ursus", a bear, referring to one of a bear's favorite foods.